Edmond Dantès: Portrayal in adaptations

-Referenced in other films
+References in other films

+The 1949 film Treasure of Monte Cristo tells the story of a descendant of Edmond Dantès who is also framed for a crime he did not commit.

 Edmond Dantès was referenced in the final scenes of V for Vendetta (2005); protagonist Evey Hammond describes terrorist V as Edmond Dantès after he martyrs himself to bring down the tyrannical Norsefire government.
 Earlier in the movie, V and Evey watch the 1934 film adaptation of The Count of Monte Cristo, which V states is his favourite movie.

 Writer/director John Hughes used Edmond Dantès as his pseudonym late in his career.